Fractional quantum Hall effect of Bose-Fermi mixtures

-\textit{Conclusion and outlook.---} To summarize, we have introduced topological lattice models of interacting Bose-Fermi mixtures, and numerically demonstrated the emergence of fractional quantum hall effects of Bose-Fermi mixtures emanating from the interplay of Bose-Bose, Fermi-Fermi and Bose-Fermi repulsions.
+\textit{Conclusion and outlook.---} To summarize, we introduced topological lattice models of interacting Bose-Fermi mixtures, and numerically demonstrated the emergence of fractional quantum Hall effects of Bose-Fermi mixtures emanating from the interplay of Bose-Bose, Fermi-Fermi and Bose-Fermi repulsions.
 Our complementary ED and DMRG simulations further reveal the $\mathbf{K}= $ matrix classification at boson filling $\nu_b=2/5$ and fermion filling $\nu_f=1/5$ with three pieces of major evidence: (i) topological $\det\mathbf{K}$-fold ground-state degeneracies, (ii) fractionally quantized topological Chern number matrix $\mathbf{C}=\mathbf{K}^{-1}$, and (iii) two parallel-propagating chiral edge branches according to positive signs of two eigenvalues of the $\mathbf{K}$ matrix.
 Also we provide a physical mechanism based on two-component composite fermion, and suggest the possible emergence of FQH effect at boson filling $\nu_b=2/11$ and fermion filling $\nu=3/11$ classified by the $\mathbf{K}= $ matrix when a strong nearest-neighbor intracomponent repulsion is introduced.
-Our flat band models of Bose-Fermi mixtures contribute as the ubiquitous scenarios of a microscopic Hamiltonian featuring FQH effects, and may provide a promising perspective on exploration of new phases of matter using ultracold atomic mixtures in future experimental studies of topological bands~\cite{Cooper2019}.
+Finally, in consideration of short-range interactions in cold atom physics, our flat band models of Bose-Fermi mixtures contribute as the ubiquitous scenarios of a microscopic Hamiltonian featuring FQH effects, and may provide a promising perspective on the exploration of new phases of matter using ultracold atomic mixtures in future experimental studies of topological bands~\cite{Cooper2019}.

-\textit{Acknowledgements.---} T.S.Z thanks D. N. Sheng and W. Zhu for inspiring discussions and prior collaborations on multicomponent fractional quantum Hall physics in topological flat band models.
-This work is supported by the National Natural Science Foundation of China (NSFC) under the Grant No. 12074320.
+\textit{Acknowledgements.---} T.-S.Z. thanks D. N. Sheng and W. Zhu for inspiring discussions and prior collaborations on multicomponent fractional quantum Hall physics in topological flat band models.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12074320.